bubdm/etlbox.docu/ETLBoxDocu/articles/dataflow/dataflow_linking_execution.md

 ## Synchronous Execution

-The easiest way to execute a dataflow is synchronous.
+The easiest way to execute a data flow is synchronous.
 That means that execution of your program is paused until all data was read from sources and written into all destinations.
 Using the synchronous execution also makes debugging a lot easier, as you don't have to deal with async programming and the specialties of exception handling with tasks.

-Please note: In the background, the dataflow is always executed asynchronous!
-The underlying dataflow engine is based on `Microsoft.TPL.Dataflow`.
+Please note: In the background, the data flow is always executed asynchronous!
+The underlying data flow engine is based on `Microsoft.TPL.Dataflow`.
 ETLBox will wrap this behavior into synchronous methods.

 ### Example sync execution